Search This Blog

 3. Burn Rate - Rate at which releases are consuming backlog

 Collaboration: This category is self-organization.
-With growing popularity of virtual and remote teams, it is important to measure the collaboration among the team members.
+With the growing popularity of virtual and remote teams, it is important to measure the collaboration among the team members.
 Some measure include:

-1. Number Retrospective Items in Backlog - How many retrospective items identified are included in backlogs
+1. Number Retrospective Items in Backlog - How many retrospective items identified are included in backlogs?

-2. Processes Improvement Rate - What types of processes are improved as noted by training, documents, and continuous improvements
+2. Processes Improvement Rate - What types of processes are improved as noted by training, documents, and continuous improvements?

-3. Backlog Growth Rate - How much and what types of stories (Customer Value, Business Value, Technical Value, Process Value) are being added to the backlog and refined
+3. Backlog Growth Rate - How much and what types of stories (Customer Value, Business Value, Technical Value, Process Value) are being added to the backlog and refined?

 1. Velocity Variance - Planned (Committed) to Actual (Delivered)